 Take some time to make the bed.
 The benefits of making the bed in the morning have a lot more power than you might think.
 Taking an extra two minutes to straighten out the pillows and flatten the bedding with your kids will help them feel like they’ve already accomplished something in the morning.
+As Katrina says, “Completing small tasks like making the bed can have a positive impact on a child’s emotional development and sense of responsibility.
+Successfully completing a task gives a child a sense of accomplishment and boosts their self-esteem.”
 It also keeps the room clean, and coming home to a made bed is an incredible feeling.
-Making the bed is an easy chore for kids of any age too, and it’s a great way to kick-start their days.
+Making the bed is an easy chore for kids of any age too, and it’s a great way to kick-start their day.
+Simply assigning small chores like this gives children a sense of ownership and responsibility, and they learn that their actions contribute to the well-being of the family.

 Ready for More?
 You Might Also Like: